Jim Ellington - Senior Pastor

 Pastor Jim Ellington considers himself fortunate to have grown up in the Indian Lake area and takes pride in being a life-long “Lake Rat”.
 He had the unique opportunity to attend elementary school at both Lakeview and Huntsville Elementary schools, and then moved on to middle school in Lewistown, and graduated from ILHS in 1986.

 After several years working in radio as an on-air personality in Bellefontaine, Lima, and Kenton, he went to work for Honda in 1989, where he eventually settled into a career in Human Resources with the company.
 While he was working for Honda, he completed his Bachelor’s degree in Organizational Management through Bluffton College.
 He was first active at churches in various roles and eventually felt like he was being called to the ministry.
 He originally served on the staff of the Indian Lake Community Church as an unpaid volunteer with the ministry team.
 Then after nearly 20 years with Honda, he left his position as an Assistant Manager in Human Resources and joined the ministry team of ILCC full time in the fall of 2009.
 He has served in the role of Pastor with primary responsibility for Pastoral Care and sermons.
-The years since have been the most meaningful and rewarding years of his working career, and he is currently pursuing his Master's degree from Trinity School for Ministry in Ambridge, Pennsylvania.
+The years since have been the most meaningful and rewarding years of his working career.

-In 1991 he married Charlyn Rumer in the ILCC sanctuary, and they have made their home at Indian Lake.
-They have two children, Carrie, who is a recent graduate of The Ohio State University, and Christopher, who is a sophomore at Ohio University.
+In 1991 he married Charlyn Rumer in the ILCC sanctuary.
+They have two children, Carrie, who is a Special Education teacher, and Christopher, who is a graduate of Ohio University and now a first-year Law Student at Ohio Northern University.
 Their family also includes their dog Hope whom they believe to be the world’s best dog.

 Pastor Jim feels he has the best of both worlds, leading traditional worship at ILCC and contemporary worship at the Lighthouse at Indian Lake!
 He feels both services are wonderful in their own ways and that the Holy Spirit is present and active in both endeavors.

-He feels strongly that, “There is nothing better than being engaged in active Spirit-filled worship and ministry and there is no better place to live, serve, and worship than beautiful Indian Lake, Ohio”.
+He feels strongly that, “There is nothing better than being engaged in the active Spirit-filled worship and ministry and there is no better place to serve and worship than beautiful Indian Lake.

 Children have always had a special place in Karen’s heart.
 In 1990 with Karen as the director, the church opened the ILCC Daycare.
 Karen retired from this position in 2017, after 27 years.
-To date, over 1,500 children have attended the daycare.
-It is a full-time child care facility, before and after school, and preschool.
+During the years the Daycare was open, over 1,500 children attended the daycare.
 There is nothing better than watching children learn to accomplish a new goal and to hear the joy of playing with other boys and girls.

 Bob and Karen have been very involved in all areas of the church.
 In 1995, Karen became the Associate Pastor of the church, and she continues to be part of the ministry team.
 She is a worship leader for the traditional service.
 She also spends part of her time doing visitations.
 This is always a blessing spending time getting to know those in the congregation and hearing their story.